Eating Disorders Treatment Program

 Through a unique collaboration, Cincinnati Children’s at Lindner Center of HOPE, staffed by the Harold C. Schott Eating Disorders Treatment Team, provides care to adolescents suffering with eating disorders.
 We offer a center of excellence, in a serene, therapeutic environment for the care and treatment of adolescents.
 To read more about Cincinnati Children’s Hospital Medical Center’s mental health programs, click here.

-Who Benefits from Eating Disorder Treatment
+Who Benefits from Inpatient Treatment for Eating Disorders

 - Patients who have not progressed in recovery with other treatment programs or whose eating disorder has led to dangerous medical consequences